-How to Prep Your Plants Before You Bring Them Inside for Winter
+How and When to Bring Houseplants Inside for Winter

-Houseplants that have spent summer basking in the great outdoors need a little TLC before coming inside for the winter.
+Houseplants that have spent summer basking in the great outdoors need a little TLC before moving them inside for the winter.
 Get tips on how to successfully transition your plants from summer to winter.

-A couple of weeks before the temperatures dip to 45 degrees F or below, put your potted plants underneath a tree or onto a covered porch, so they can start adjusting to the reduced light they’ll get in your home.
-(Some tropicals can be damaged at 50 degrees F or below, so move them even earlier.)
-Another option: bring plants indoors while you still have your windows open.
+A couple of weeks before the temperatures dip to 50 degrees or below, put your potted plants underneath a tree or onto a covered porch so they can start adjusting to the reduced light they’ll get in your home.
+Some tropicals can be damaged at 50 degrees or below, so move them even earlier.

 Avoid repotting before moving your plants inside.
 Growth typically slows during the fall and winter, so save that chore for spring.
 If your plants are large, take cuttings to bring in and root instead.
 Otherwise, cut back tall, leggy stems.

 To really make sure you've eradicated all pests and to decontaminate the containers, soak your potted plants in a bucket or tub of warm water mixed with a few drops of mild dishwashing liquid for about 15 minutes.
 Do not soak plants that prefer drier soils, like cacti or succulents or plants that go dormant for the winter.
 Use an insecticidal or horticultural spray instead.

 Wash Their Windows